 Reducing your plastic consumption takes a little initial preparation but once you've created your own tool kit it will become second nature.
 Chances are if you're reading this you're already an advocate of the reusable coffee cup and you probably carry a water bottle to refill.
 If not this is the first change to make.
 There are so many cool styles available now.
 Carry a reusable shopping bag, ideally one that folds up so its easy to put in your bag or pocket.
 If you're travelling take some cutlery with you so you don't have to use plastic ones.
 Alternativley if you're short of space buy a bamboo spork as this can easily fit in your coat pocket.

 UK supermarkets generate 800,000 tonnes of plastic packaging waste per year.
 Flexible plastic, such as the packaging on pasta, rice, lettuce etc is not currently widely recycled as its too light so is deemed not commercially viable to recycle.

-There are lots of things you can buy loose so take your own containers and head over to your nearest refill store or shop our basics range online (available from April).
+There are lots of things you can buy loose so take your own containers and head over to your nearest refill store.
 There is also a great website called zerowastenear.me where you can find your nearest refill store.
 There are hundreds of stores opening all over the country so it's never been easier to switch to refilling.
 It really is a grocery shopping revolution!